Security-Onion-Solutions/securityonion-docs/zeek.rst

 We configure Zeek to output logs in JSON format.
 If you need to parse those JSON logs from the command line, you can use :ref:`jq`.

+If you want to specify what Zeek logs are ingested, you can use :ref:`so-zeek-logs`.

 Zeek monitors your network traffic and creates logs, such as:

 conn.log